Table of contents

 Be likeable

-Personal selling is all about building relationships. customers need to feel like they can trust and rely on the person they’re buying from.
+Personal selling is all about building relationships.
+Customers need to feel like they can trust and rely on the person they’re buying from.
 If they don’t like or respect the salesperson, they’re not likely to do business with them.
-That’s why it’s so important to be likeable when personal selling.
+That’s why it’s so important to be likable when personal selling.

-While it entails a wide-scaled analysis of mentions, media monitoring can be useful even in such a targeted approach as personal selling.
+While it entails a wide-scale analysis of mentions, media monitoring can be useful even in a targeted approach, such as personal selling.

-• Identifying common pain points: This information can help you to single out areas where you need to make changes or improvements to meet the needs of your target audience.
+- Identifying common pain points: This information can help you pinpoint areas where you need to make changes or improvements to better meet the needs of your target audience.

-• Lead prospecting: For example, if a company is planning to launch a new product, the media may report on consumer interest in the product and whether or not it is likely to be successful.
-This information can help personal sellers target leads who are likely to be interested in the product and have a higher chance of making a sale.
+- Lead prospecting: For example, if a company is planning to launch a new product, the media may report on consumer interest in the product and its likelihood of success.
+This information can help personal sellers target leads who are likely to be interested in the product and are more likely to make a sale.

-There are numerous cases when personal selling will be advantageous.
+There are numerous situations in which personal selling will be advantageous.

-• Need for a detailed explanation of the product: Personal selling allows the sales rep to provide a demonstration of the product, which can help the customer visualize how it could be used in their own business or life.
+- Need for a detailed explanation of the product: Personal selling enables the sales rep to demonstrate the product, helping the customer visualize how it could be used in their own business or life.

-• Introduction of a new product: By personally contacting potential customers and providing information about the product, the seller can create a greater interest in it and generate more sales.
+- Introduction of a new product: By personally contacting potential customers and providing product information, the seller can build greater interest in the product and generate more sales.

-• A necessity for extensive user onboarding: It allows for a more personal interaction that can help new customers feel more comfortable and understand the product or service they are purchasing.
-Additionally, personal selling can provide education about the product or service and answer any questions the customer may have.
+- A necessity for extensive user onboarding: It enables a more personal interaction that helps new customers feel more comfortable and better understand the product or service they are purchasing.
+Additionally, personal selling can provide product or service education and answer any customer questions.

-• Extreme competition: Personal selling can differentiate your product from others and show customers the value of buying from you.
+- Extreme competition: Personal selling can differentiate your product from competitors and demonstrate the value of buying from you.

 Final words